How police can work more effectively with protest groups

 Protest day tips

 Of course, there’s no one-size-fits-all approach and public perception should never supersede officer safety.
 For example, open and concealed carry of rifles is permitted in Texas.
 When you have a group carrying AR-15s, I fully believe our officers should also be carrying rifles.
-The balance of firepower is too skewed in favor of the protestors at that point, should any skirmishes break out.
+The balance of firepower is too skewed in favor of the protesters at that point, should any skirmishes break out.
 Policing strategies vary from protest to protest, and your department will have to make a judgment call.
 In most instances, we found it reasonable to keep the cavalry nearby.

 During protests, be mindful of the gap between freedom of speech and disturbing the peace.
-It’s a delicate balance, but protestors cross the line when they break the law.
+It’s a delicate balance, but protesters cross the line when they break the law.
 This can range from noise ordinance violation and traffic obstruction to serious cases of unwanted physical contact and violence.

 Pay close attention to splinter groups.
 These smaller factions are often unaffiliated with the official groups holding the protest, but they try to blend in and ride on their coattails.
 For this reason, splinter groups are highly unpredictable and problematic.
 During multiple Black Lives Matter protests, the leadership would identify people they didn’t recognize.
 Our detectives would make contact with the splinter groups and keep a close eye on them during the remainder of the protest.